My track record is here: www.paul Gogarty.com/election

 An asylum system fit for purpose and a balanced immigration/work permit system

 As an elected representative, people of all backgrounds have expressed concerns about the asylum process and/or immigration.
-This is usually either in terms of our capacity to assist people in terms of a housing and accommodation crisis, concerns that the system is being abused, and also concerns about lack of consultation and lacking of vetting for new arrivals.
+This is usually either in terms of our capacity to assist people in terms of a housing and accommodation crisis, concerns that the system is being abused, and also concerns about lack of consultation and lacking of "vetting" for new arrivals.
 At the same time, most people are able to distinguish between the positive contribution that so many immigrants have made to our society and they recognise that we would not have a functional healthcare system in particular without the contribution of so many frontline workers from overseas.
 While I agree with some of the points raised by residents and might disagree with others, I think any opinion expressed that is not influenced by racism or conspiracy theories is a valid one and needs to be addressed in discussions and analysis, otherwise you create a vacuum that is filled by those who peddle outright lies to suit a particular political agenda.

 I believe the current asylum system is not fit for purpose